We may earn commission from affiliate links →

-This beautiful alpine valley is perfect for walking and outdoor sports, but there are also many wellness retreats and spa centres here too.
-Located in the Julian Alps, you can spend your days in the great outdoors, before indulging in spa treatments and pampering yourself.
+This beautiful alpine valley is perfect for walking and outdoor sports, but there are also many wellness retreats and spa centers here too.
+Located in the Julian Alps, you can spend your days in the great outdoors before indulging in spa treatments and pampering yourself.

 The Best Beaches, Lakes & Rivers in Slovenia

-This crystal clear river borders Croatia and Slovenia and is less visited than some of the other rivers in Slovenia.
-The best way to explore the river is by kayak or canoe and it also has some great fishing.
-The Kolpa River has calmer waters compared to other rivers in the country making it great for families who want to enjoy canoeing or swimming together.
+This crystal clear river borders Croatia and Slovenia and is less visited than some of Slovenia’s other rivers.
+The best way to explore the river is by kayak or canoe, and it also has some great fishing.
+The Kolpa River has calmer waters than other rivers in the country, making it great for families who want to enjoy canoeing or swimming together.

-Located on an islet on the River Krka you will find Otočec Castle, a castle built in the Middle ages which today is a luxury hotel.
-If you’d like to get a feel for the past in the beaty of the emerald green Krka river spend a few nights at Otočec castle.
+Located on an islet on the River Krka, you will find Otočec Castle, a castle built in the Middle ages, which today is a luxury hotel if you’d like to get a feel for the past in the beauty of the emerald green Krka river to spend a few nights at Otočec castle.

 Key Festivals & Events in Slovenia

-This annual festival is held in October, in Kobarid, and is a celebration of local food and art.
-Here you can try all manner of local dishes, whilst perusing stalls of handmade goods and enjoy traditional music and performances at the same time.
+This annual festival is held in October in Kobarid and is a celebration of local food and art.
+Here you can try all manner of local dishes while perusing stalls of handmade goods and enjoy traditional music and performances at the same time.
 Be sure to try the Kobariški štrukelj.